Officials: Tiny uptick in 2020 military sex assault reports

-WASHINGTON (AP) — Reports of sexual assaults across the U.S. military increased by a very small amount in 2020, a year when troops were largely locked down for months as bases around the world grappled with the COVID-19 pandemic, according to U.S. officials.
+WASHINGTON (AP) — Reports of sexual assaults among the U.S. military increased by a very small amount in 2020, a year when troops were largely locked down for months as bases around the world grappled with the COVID-19 pandemic, according to the Pentagon.

-Officials familiar with the data said sexual assault reports went up by about 1%, compared with the 2019 totals.
-They said the Army and Marine Corps saw slight increases in the number of reports, while the Navy and Air Force saw small decreases.
-Officials spoke on condition of anonymity to discuss data not yet made public.
+The annual report released Thursday showed that sexual assault reports involving service members went up by about 1%, compared with the 2019 totals.
+According to the report, there were a total of 7,816 reports in 2020, roughly the same as in 2019.
+Of those, 6,290 involved members of the military and occured during during their military service — a 1% increase over the 6,236 Service member reports received in 2019.

+The report said that the number of assaults reported by civilian victims as well as those involving pre-enlistment attacks decreased.

 While small, the increase is likely to only fuel the escalating debate about the Defense Department's failure to reduce the number of sexual assaults and harassment over the last decade or more.
 And it will do little to quash growing arguments that military prosecutions of the crimes must be taken away from commanders and turned over to civilians.